Godfrey Timmins

-Godfrey Timmins (6 September 1927 – 11 April 2001) was an Irish Fine Gael politician who served in Dáil Éireann from 1968 to 1987 and from 1989 to 1997.
+Michael Godfrey Timmins (6 September 1927 – 11 April 2001) was an Irish Fine Gael politician who served in Dáil Éireann from 1968 to 1987 and from 1989 to 1997.

 Early and personal life

 Born in Weaver's Square, Baltinglass, County Wicklow, he was the eldest of four children.
 His father had been a Sinn Féin representative on the Baltinglass Board of Guardians, one of three Benchmen in the Republican court during the Irish War of Independence, a pro-Treaty Cumann na nGaedheal supporter, and later a Fine Gael Councillor.
 His mother Kitty (née Godfrey) was a native of Ballyhaunis, County Mayo.
 He was known by his mother's maiden surname, Godfrey, to distinguish him from his father.

 He attended secondary school at the Patrician College, Tullow and later at Naas Christian Brothers School.
 After finishing school he worked in the family business and as a farmer and butcher in Baltinglass.

 He was a keen Gaelic footballer.
 In 1946 he was the Baltinglass club delegate to the Wicklow County GAA Board.
 He served as Chairman of the local club from 1952 to 1970 and club President from 1971 until his death in 2001.